Liz Weir MBE – a great Irish storyteller!

 By ELEANOR MCGILLIE 29 December, 2018

-Live It Experience It member and Irish storyteller Liz Weir has been awarded an MBE for her services to the Arts and Education in the New Year’s Honours List which was published last night.
+Irish storyteller Liz Weir has been awarded an MBE for her services to the Arts and Education in the New Year’s Honours List which was published last night.
 Eleanor McGillie chats with Liz to find out how she’s feeling and what this honour means to her.

 Liz Weir is a wonderful lady who has made a career out of storytelling.
 Against the odds, when she gave up her day job and told people she was going to become a storyteller, she has since made a business out of telling stories in spite of people saying she would be somewhat foolish to do so.